7 Ways to Improve Bone Health

 Understanding Bone Health and Aging

-The process of aging often brings about changes in our bodies, one significant area being bone health.
+The aging process often changes our bodies, one significant area being bone health.
 Bone density decreases as we age, a condition that is particularly prevalent among women undergoing menopause due to reduced estrogen levels.

-This can lead to conditions like osteopenia which affects bone health adversely.
+This can lead to conditions like osteopenia, which adversely affects bone health.

 Osteopenia: A Prelude To Osteoporosis?